Infineon/mtb-example-psoc6-security/README.md

       <br>

-      **Note:** CYPRESS&trade; Programmer will indicate the current operating voltage at the bottom right as highlighted in the figure.
+      **Note:** Cypress&trade; Programmer will indicate the current operating voltage at the bottom right as highlighted in the figure.
 If you do not see 2.5 V even after setting the **Voltage** option to 2.5 V, check if the kit has a VDD select switch / jumper and change it to 2.5 V or 1.8 V - 3.3 V variable voltage.

       <br>

       **Figure 5.
-CYPRESS&trade; Programmer settings**
+Cpress&trade; Programmer settings**

       ![Programmer settings](images/cypress-programmer-production.png)

    2. Click **Connect** and then click **Program**.

 4. After programming, the *proj_btldr_cm0p* project starts automatically.
-At this stage, valid user image exists in the primary slot and control is transferred to it if the validation is successful.
+At this stage, valid user image exists in the primary slot and control is transferred to it, if the validation is successful.
 The UART terminal displays the following message based on the validation status:

    - If validation is successful: